Sailing Through the Turquoise Coast by Yacht

 Before you set off to the enchanted turquoise waters, we leave you with 2 magic words you will need to know while sailing in Turkey:

-- Sebil – Turkish cities are equipped with small, white, fresh water dispensers free for all to enjoy – especially in the hottest months of summer.
+- Sebil – Turkish cities are equipped with small, white, fresh water dispensers free for all to enjoy – especially during the hottest months of summer.
 And for those who dare

 - Raki – Turkey’s traditional iconic drink, tastes a bit like Sambuca or Ouzo, usually served with meals, especially seafood – and don’t forget the Turkish cheers – “Serife!”